lorellav/DeXTER-DeepTextMiner/README.md

 #### - Changing a wrong *type[]*:
 This was the case of places that no longer exist or that have changed name.
 An example of this kind is the city of *Zara* in Croatia which today is called Zadar and which was a province of the Kingdom of Italy from 1918 to 1947.
 However, Google tagged Zara as `establishment` and gave it the geo-coordinates of a Zara department store in the United States.

 All the locations that have been manually edited are marked in red in the file `data/output_20191622_041444_geocoding_edit.xlsx`.
 This file can be compared with the file `output/output_20191622_041444_geocoding.xlsx` to see the original output.
-For more information on manually editing the locations, please refer to the section *Fixing geocoding errors* in the [notebook](https://github.com/lorellav/GeoNewsMiner/blob/master/ChroniclItaly.ipynb).
 For an overview of all the possible *types[]* tags, please refer to the the [Google Maps Platform documentation](https://developers.google.com/maps/documentation/geocoding/intro).

+## 6. Sentiment analysis